Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Stretch Goals:
 - Oftentimes (particularly since the advent of mobile technology), bookeapers will offer live-betting, offering continually updated odds on different aspects of the game.
 I would want to look at using Bayesian statistics to predict the final over/under for a game, with halftime statistics for a live game.
 - I think there are a number of features, both from an in-game statistical perspective(PER, pace statistics) and from a context standpoint (the distance each team has traveled in the past week) which could be imputed to try and explain more of the variance present in the game totals.
-- An ensemble model may be able
+- An ensemble model may be able to take the various predictions returned by the models I created, in addition to others, and return a more confident prediction on certain games.
+I'm unsure how much optimization can be done on this dataset to maximize prediction confidence, however, because of the lack of significant correlation between the features and the target.